promisegrid/grid-poc/x/dispatcher/bob.md

 I propose that the structure of all worldlines in our messaging system be defined as a Merkle Directed Acyclic Graph (DAG).
-This model leverages the benefits of cryptographic integrity and efficient event verification, aligning with the need for secure, traceable communication among agents.
+This model leverages the benefits of cryptographic integrity and efficient event verification.

 ## The Merkle DAG Worldline Model